AndrewAtLarge/BibUpdate/README.rst

 * Pages numbers: electronic journals, in particular, often have strange page numbers (for example "Art.
 ID rnm032, 24"). bibupdate_ assumes that page numbers are always given in the format like 4--42.
-* Occasionally MathReviews for closely related articles are combined, making difficult to search for.
+* Occasionally MathReviews combines two or more closely related articles.
+This makes it difficult to search for them.

+All of these problems are due to idiosyncrasies with mrlookup_ so there is not much that we can do about them.

 Installation
 ============